dimi-fn/Various-Data-Science-Scripts/BI_Business_Intelligence/README.md

 ### Quick Insights

 When uploading a dataset or creating a report, you can also get `quick insights` (right-click the file and choose "quick insights")
-* They are about applying various algorithms on background which can potentially give various insights with regard to: category `outliers`, `correlations`, "`majority`" (prevalence of variable categories across features), and `trends`
+* They are about applying various algorithms on the background which can potentially give various insights with regard to: category `outliers`, `correlations`, "`majority`" (prevalence of variable categories across features), and `trends`
 * Specifically:
     * `Category outliers (top/bottom)`
     * `Change points in a time series`